On the analysis of spectral deferred corrections for differential-algebraic equations of index one: Introduction

-In this work, we propose an SDC method suitable for semi-explicit DAEs that is based on the traditional SDC approach.
-Numerical integration is restricted only to differential equations, and the constraints are enforced to satisfy them in each iteration.
-The exploitation of the semi-explicit DAE structure makes the solve more efficient.
-We analyze the proposed method and show that the result in \cite{Shu07} carries over to the DAE case.
-Numerical experiments confirm the result.
-We also study the proposed method parallelized across the method.
-In comparison with existent DAE solvers, we show that the proposed method is competitive with them at least when it is parallelized.
-In \prettyref{sec:sdc}, the SDC method is derived and explained in more detail.
-The extension of SDC to DAEs to derive a new scheme for semi-explicit DAEs is done in \prettyref{sec:sdc_dae}.
-We also prove that the method gains one order per iteration.
-In order to confirm the results and show the performance of the presented scheme, numerical experiments are done in \prettyref{sec:numerical_results}.
-The work concludes with a conclusion.
+In this work, we propose an SDC method that exploits the semi-explicit structure of the DAE resulting in a more efficient method: it combines the traditional SDC approach for differential equations with the idea of enforcing algebraic constraints in each iteration.
+We theoretically show that the solution of the proposed scheme elevates one order per iteration up to the maximum order, and confirm the result in numerical experiments.
+As for traditional SDC, it is possible to parallelize the proposed scheme.
+In comparison with existent DAE solvers, we demonstrate its competitiveness at least when it is parallelized.
+The work is structured as follows.
+The traditional SDC method is derived in detail in \prettyref{sec:sdc}.
+In \prettyref{sec:sdc_dae}, we introduce existing SDC solvers for DAEs and derive a new scheme suited for semi-explicit DAEs that applies the SDC technique to differential equations while keeping algebraic equations as implicit condition.
+We also prove that the solution of the method gains one order per iteration.
+In \prettyref{sec:numerical_results}, we confirm the theoretical results and study the performance of the proposed scheme.
+We conclude the work in \prettyref{sec:conclusion}.